oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 To get a replacement Txn-Token, a service will request a new Txn-Token from the Txn-Token Service and provide the current Txn-Token and other parameters in the request.

 ### Txn-Token Service Responsibilities
-A Txn-Token Service MUST exercise caution when issugin replacement Txn-Tokens, since replacing Txn-Tokens with arbitrary values negates the primary purpose of having Txn-Tokens.
+A Txn-Token Service MUST exercise caution when issuing replacement Txn-Tokens, since replacing Txn-Tokens with arbitrary values negates the primary purpose of having Txn-Tokens.
 When issuing replacement Txn-Tokens, a Txn-Token Service:

 * MAY enable modifications to asserted values that reduce the scope of permitted actions
 * MAY enable additional asserted values